 Beyond wondering what’s best for your future, you also have to consider what’s best for your field.
 Some employers have very specific ideas about your degree.
 Other’s don’t.
 You’ll have to do research to find out what’s best.

 The good news is that most employers look at whether you have a relevant degree, not whether you have BA or BS.
-If you're looking at an appropriate field, the odds are against the degree type mattering.
-Outside of a few technical fields, a Bachelors degree will speak for itself.
+If you’re looking at an appropriate field, the odds are against the degree type mattering.
+Outside of a few technical fields, a Bachelor’s degree will speak for itself.

 Which Degree is Better?

 At the end of the day, neither a BA nor BS has any inherent advantage over the other.
 Choosing between the two is a matter of choosing between two divergent academic paths, nothing more.
-If your school offers both paths, it's a good idea to see what they will lead to in the future.
+If your school offers both paths, it’s a good idea to see what they will lead to in the future.
+If you are panning to continue your education in a graduate degree program, speak with an advisor on what they recommend.